Digital-Splitleaf/splitleaf-data/texts/Irish Psalter (2004)/README.md

 ## ✅ Purpose of This Folder

-The materials here exist in both a Development Branch and a Publication Branch.
+The materials here exist in both a Development Branch and a Main (Publication) Branch.
 All files are TEI‑encoded texts that may include placeholder values, automatically generated syllabification, and other content that still requires correction or expansion.

 Your contributions will help move these files toward a fully reliable, publication‑ready state.